Use the following video tutorials or the document below to assist you in completing this task:

 If your device did not appear, refer to GPIB Installation/Configuration Troubleshooter.
 Also refer to KnowledgeBase 1UO68A5P: "Scan for Instruments" Fails in Measurement & Automation Explorer.

 MAX creates the necessary resources for VISA communication with your GPIB instrument.
-By selecting the instrument from the subdirectory on the left and then selecting the VISA Properties tab (circled in red at the bottom of Figure 4), you can change the VISA Resource Name of the device and communicate with it by clicking on Communicate with Instrument (SCPI commands) or Open VISA Test Panel (non-SCPI commands).
+By selecting the instrument from the subdirectory on the left and then selecting the VISA Properties tab, you can change the VISA Resource Name of the device and communicate with it by clicking on Communicate with Instrument (SCPI commands) or Open VISA Test Panel (non-SCPI commands).

 Figure 4.
 VISA Properties Tab for an Instrument